zilishen/documentation/content/nap-waf/v4/admin-guide/install.md

         ```

     **Notes:**
-    - The `--no-cache` option tells Docker/Podman to build the image from scratch and ensures the installation of the latest version of NGINX Plus and NGINX App Protect WAF.
+    - The `--no-cache` option tells Docker/Podman to build the image from scratch and ensures the installation of the latest version of NGINX Plus and NGINX App Protect WAF 4.x.
 If the Dockerfile was previously used to build an image without the `--no-cache` option, the new image uses versions from the previously built image from the cache.
     - For RHEL:<br>
     The subscription-manager is disabled when running inside containers based on Red Hat Universal Base images.
 You will need a registered and subscribed RHEL system.